 - Testimonials: Read a letter from Harald Rackel, in Germany, who is a fellow engineer and a trout farmer · Praise from a fine art and crafts photographer, and now, also a novice wood-turner under Edric's tutelage · The statement of a former student of The Carnegie Art Institute of Pittsburgh, and now an avid collector of Edric's work · This appreciation from Carol and Jack Condron, regarding a special wood-turning commission · A testimonial excerpt from Jonathan Weir, an architect · High praises from John and Phyllis Baran, collectors of Edric's work for over twenty years.

-- Awards & Other Accomplishments:
+- Awards & Exhibits:

-- July 1995: Pittsburgh Craftsmen's Guild "Best of Show"
+- July 1995: Pittsburgh Craftsmen's Guild Exhibition "Best of Show"

 - October 1995: Crafts Report magazine "Featured Artist" and "Cover Page"